Is Romance in the Air? INFJ Meets ISTP

 While INFJs and ISTPs may have philosophical differences, they can complement each other in practical ways as friends.
 Unlike INFJs, ISTPs generally have good eye-hand coordination and understand how things work.
 Faced with a car repair, for example, the INFJ can usually rely on an ISTP friend to figure out what’s wrong with the vehicle before making a deal with a mechanic.
 ISTPs are unlikely to be fooled by mechanics or other fixers of things.
 They may even be able to repair the car themselves.
 Because they rely on their sensing preference more than their intuition, they think problems through while working on them.
 Unlike INFJs, they’re not interested in theories.

 When a friendship between these two types runs aground, it’s usually because of conflicts in thinking and feeling.
 ISTPs make decisions based on facts father than feelings and values.
 This impersonal approach gives them a tendency to be unaware of the reactions of others to the things they do.
 They may not even be clear about their own emotions.
-Although INFJs do examine the facts, they’re more likely to be concerned with the impact of their decisions on others.
-Because of this difference, the ISTP can offend the INFJs without meaning to.

 Romance